 Some fertility products and supplements are good and effective — but you need to do your research first!
 An in-person infertility support group and/or a fertility doctor can help you figure out if the online fertility or pregnancy information is good.

-Take the success rates that fertility clinics post with a grain of salt
+5. Be wary of the success rates that fertility clinics share

 Do fertility clinics post only their success rates?
 What about their IVF failure rates and IUI mistakes?
-When you’re finding fertility information online, remember that statistics and pregnancy rates can be misleading.
+When you’re finding fertility help on the internet, remember that statistics and pregnancy rates can be misleading.
 Some fertility clinics only treat women who have a strong chance of getting pregnant, and don’t count certain factors in their statistics.
 This skews the results of fertility success rates.

 “Fertility clinics don’t always post if acupuncture was also used, especially if they have a “secret” cocktail they are using to enhance fertility,” says Winlove-Smith.
 “Clinics have become big business, and are becoming competitive as more couples seek help getting pregnant.”